 The next best thing to a .com or a .org is a .co.uk—if you live in the United Kingdom.
 You must have an address in the UK to purchase, however plenty of people simply make one up.

 .info had a lot of potential, but was abused by PPC (pay-per-click) marketers to the point where the domain name became ancillary to the method in which it was employed and lost all commercial viability.
-I don't think there's any digging out of this hole for .infos.
-It might be redeemed someday but I wouldn't allocate any of your precious marketing budget towards this TLD, unless it's to deny your brand to competing firms or pick up a domain on the cheap for some equally reprobate purposes.
+I don't think there's any digging out of this hole for the .info TLD.
+It might be redeemed someday but I wouldn't allocate any of your precious marketing budget towards this TLD, unless it's to deny your brand name to competing firms or pick up a domain on the cheap for some equally reprobate purposes.

 What a laugh when this first came out. .Biz almost seemed like throwback to .info's while skirting the razor's edge of commercial viability.
 They're widely recognized as the "poor man's .net".